mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 This is the meaning of eternal time.

 When you do zazen, there is eternal space, which is called all sentient beings.
-Simultaneously you can touch your skin, muscle; audience, composer, past, present, future – this is touching the key of the piano.
-According to [the] time process, we don’t understand [it that way?].
-But even according to the time process, for instance ... according to dance, human life is analyzed exactly ... moment by moment; so in one moment, countless beings exist.
-That is the most important attitude we should take toward human life, because that moment is really [the] wonderful community ferryboat.
-Great *[unintelligible]*.
+Simultaneously you can touch your skin, muscle; audience, composer, and past, present, future – this is touching the key of the piano.

+According to [the] time process, we don’t understand [it that way].
+But even according to the time process, for instance ... according to dance, human life is analyzed exactly ... moment by moment.
+So in one moment, countless beings exist.
+That is the most important attitude we should take toward human life, because that moment is really [the] wonderful community ferryboat, a great gift.
 You don’t believe in that way, but it is [the] most important attitude we should take forward.

-That’s why, day by day, in the practice, the gassho, and doing zazen, the chanting, are very important.
+That’s why, day by day, in the practice, the gassho, and doing zazen, the chanting, [these things] are very important.
 The gassho and zazen and chanting are all seamless monuments, [they] must be seamless monuments.
-At that time zazen is handed down from generation to generation and religious culture. *[unintelligible]* The religious culture [of] zazen is not only to sit zazen, but you have to light [the] candle of zazen.
+At that time zazen is handed down from generation to generation as religious culture. *[unintelligible]*

+The religious culture [of] zazen is not only to sit zazen, but you have to light [the] candle of zazen.
 Do you understand to light?
-Light means you have to be alive, you have to make it alive.
-You have to animate zazen in your life.
+Light means you have to be *alive*, you have to *make* it alive.
+You have to *animate* zazen in your life.
 That is a culture, human culture.

 ##### 1:04:14